Dětmarovice: Economy

-There is a large thermal power station in the municipality owned by ČEZ Group.
+There is a large power station in the municipality owned by ČEZ Group.
 It was built in 1971–1976.
-It is the only large thermal power station in the country burning black coal.
+It was the only large thermal power station in the country burning bituminous coal.
 In 1998, a filter reducing the air pollution was installed.
+Burning bituminous coal ended in 2025, when the power plant switched to burning biomass and natural gas.

 Transport

 The I/67 road from Český Těšín to Bohumín passes through the municipality.

 Dětmarovice is located on the main railway line from Prague/Vienna to Warsaw.
 Another important line to Český Těšín–Žilina–Košice splits here from the line to Warsaw.
 The passenger transport is provided on the line Ostrava–Mosty u Jablunkova.
 The power station is connected to the railway.

 Sport

 The municipality hosted the start of the first stage of the 2012 and 2013 Gracia-Orlová.

 Sights

-Historical landmarks include the Něbroj's chapel from around 1860 and the Catholic Church of Saint Mary Magdalene, built in Neo-Romanesque style in 1869–1870.
+Historical landmarks include the Něbroj's chapel, built around 1860, and the Church of Saint Mary Magdalene, built in Neo-Romanesque style in 1869–1870.